Non-adaptive Group Testing: Explicit bounds and novel algorithms: Proof of the performance of algorithms in Theorems -

 Recall that in the activation noise model, we denote by $\dil$ the probability of activation noise, {\it i.e.}, the probability that a (single) defective item shows up as non-defective in a test.
 Correspondingly, we denote by $\dil^v$ the probability of observing a false negative test outcome, given that the test involves say $v$ defective items.
 Also, we use $\defpn$ to denote the probability of a false positive test outcome.

-In this noise model, \nlp decoding still achieves good performance -- ``small'' probability of error with an order-optimal number of measurements.
+In this noise model, \nlpm decoding still achieves good performance -- ``small'' probability of error with an order-optimal number of measurements.
 Again, as in the asymmetric noise model, the proof is essentially the same as the proof for BSC($\defp$) noise.
-Equations (\ref{eq:costch1a}) -- (\ref{eq:betaexp}) change as follows.
-Equations (\ref{eq:costch1a}) and (\ref{eq:costch2a}) become respectively
+Equations (\ref{eq:costch2a}) -- (\ref{eq:betaexp}) change as follows.
+Equation (\ref{eq:costch2a}) becomes

 Hence the expected value of the objective value perturbation $\Delta^\test$ equals and the expected value of the number of perturbed variables $(\#\Delta)^\test$ equals Substituting into Bernstein's Inequality, we can bound $\beta_{ACT-LP}$ as